1945 – Present: The Militia carries on

 A proud moment in Regimental History occurred on 11 May 1963, when the Guidon was presented to the Regiment by the Lieutenant-Governor in a ceremony at Minto Armouries.
 A move from Fort Osborne to McGregor Armoury was completed in 1965 and in 1967, the Regiment’s role was again revised to that of a Light Armoured Regiment.

 The role of tanks in the regiment’s training decreased until in the early 70’s the Garrys had become a Reconnaissance (RECCE) Regiment using Jeeps with mounted machine-guns and radios as the primary vehicle.
 The venerable jeep was later replaced by the Volkswagen/Bombardier Iltis, which served for 20 years.
-The Regiment continues to train troops in the Recce role using the Mercedes G-Wagen and militarized Silverado trucks, along with light and medium support vehicles for supply, command and control.
+The Regiment continues to train troops in the Recce role using the Tactical Armoured Patrol Vehicle (TAPV), Mercedes-Benz G-Wagen and militarised Silverado trucks, along with light and medium support vehicles for supply, command and control.

 Many members of the unit have served overseas with NATO forces, on missions in the Middle East and in UN, NATO, and other operations in the Balkans and most recently Afghanistan.
 In addition to overseas operations, members have been employed in domestic operations such as flood control and forest fire fighting.